xpqz/dyalog-docs/windows-ui-guide/docs/array-editor.md

 New←DyalogEditArray Old 0
 New←DyalogEditArrayTitle Old 0 Name
 ```

 [^1]: Array Editor Version 1 Release 1 © Copyright davidliebtag.com 2012, 2015
-[^2]: Note that these are not standard ⎕NA calls, but rather use an extension to ⎕NA , called Direct Workspace Access .
+[^2]: Note that these are not standard ⎕NA calls, but rather use an extension to ⎕NA, called Direct Workspace Access.
 Dyalog does not intend to make this feature generally available at present: if you are interested in this feature please contact sales@dyalog.com.